soft-eng-practicum/softdev2-resources/content/workshops/react/Beginner/_index.md

 ### Diving Into Props

-- Think of props as arguments to a function.
-React components are functions which return JSX (or more generally something that's renderable like React elements, null, a string, etc.).
+- Think of `props` as arguments to the *component* function.

-- Typically when you have a piece of code that you would like to reuse, you can place that code into a function and any dynamic values that code used before can be accepted as arguments (for example const five = 2 + 3 could be extracted to a function and accept arguments like so const five = add(2, 3)).
+- Typically when you have a piece of code that you would like to reuse (such as `2 + 3`), you can place that code into a function and any dynamic values that code used before can be accepted as arguments (such as `add(2, 3)`).
+- `props` allow passing arguments in HTML.

 ---